uaineteine/ArxivAPI/readme.md

 4. **Perform the predictions**
   - Vectorise the new text reports using the same vectoriser and predict the topics for the new text reports using the trained classifier.
-  - Call the read\_all function from the read\_reports module to read all text files in the "test reports" directory that end with "test.txt".
+  - Call the read\_all function to read all text files in the "test reports" directory that end with "test.txt".
   - Define a function predictOnReports that takes the trained classifier, the vectoriser, and new text reports as input
   - Call the predictOnReports function from the MultinomialNB module to make predictions on the test\_reports using the trained classifier and the vectoriser.
 Store the predictions in predictions.